 Dr Catherine Kaylor-Hughes studied at the University of Sussex and achieved her BSc Hons in Neuroscience in 2000.
 She then went on to study at Sussex for her DPhil in Neuroscience from 2000-2003, before working at the University of Sheffield from 2003-2010 as a post-doctoral researcher in the Sheffield Cognition and Neuroimaging Laboratory (SCANLab).
-After this she came to the University of Nottingham as a post doctoral research fellow for the CLAHRC mood disorders study.
+After this she came to the University of Nottingham as a research fellow for the CLAHRC-NDL until its completion in December 2013.

 Catherine is currently working as the Mental Health Theme Clinical Trial Manager on several studies within the new CLAHRC - East Midlands and is research lead on a trial of online interventions for Depression and Anxiety.
 She is also part of the imaging analysis team on a multi-centre NIHR EME Funded RCT comparing connectivity guided TBS with repetitive TMS in treatment resistant depression.

 Catherine's research interests lie in finding earlier treatments and providing better accessibility to mental health care and wellbeing through pragmatic, cost effective and clinically significant trials and interventions.
 More specifically she has managed research into the effectiveness of interventions with a view to timely implementation into NHS practice in the long term for depression and anxiety, health anxiety, ADHD, and Self-Harm.